trondkla/dropbox-simple-backuper/README.md

 dropbox-simple-backuper
 =======================

-Simple python script for taking backups (upload, move/rename and delete)
+Simple python script for taking backups without having files synched (upload, move/rename and delete)

+Backup files from your server without synching all files to your server

 ------------------------------------------------------------------------

 Simple dropbox backuper - Version 1.0